 Like we see in the Christian tradition, the pentacle in Hindu countries also identifies with four principles that when followed enable the initiate to connect with his true self – to bring about the fifth element of enlightenment.

-There are plenty of mystical and religious schools of thought that show you how to reach the most logical solutions you need in life.
+There are plenty of mystical schools and organised religions that show you how to reach the most logical solutions you need in life.